Physical interactions enable energy-efficient Turing patterns: Conclusion and discussion

 \section{Conclusion and discussion}

 In summary, we have introduced a thermodynamically consistent model of a pattern forming mixture of an activator and an inhibitor.
 We found that repulsion between the components significantly reduced the energy required to maintain patterns, indicating that such physical interactions are crucial for pattern formation.
 Essentially, the physical repulsion separates the inhibitor from the activator, which manifests in significant cross-diffusion.
-In contrast to standard Turing patterns, where molecules are produce in a restricted zone (local activation) and degraded everywhere (global inhibition), repulsion allows to concentrate the inhibitor (local inhibition), and thus anti-correlated patterns.
+Cross-diffusion has been identified as a key factor in many pattern forming systems~\cite{Jorne1974,Shigesada1979,Malchow1988,Malchow1990,Malchow1995,Vanag2009,Zemskov2011,Gaffney2022,Diez2023}, but the non-linearities that eventually lead to phase separation amplify the effect.
+In contrast to standard Turing patterns, where molecules are produced in a restricted zone (local activation) and degraded everywhere (global inhibition), repulsion allows to concentrate the inhibitor (local inhibition), and thus anti-correlated patterns.

 More generally, our analysis shows that the heterogeneous distribution of molecules, which is key for pattern formation, involves multiple processes.
 Traditional reaction-diffusion models emphasize non-linear chemical reactions to create localized zones, but we showed that non-linear diffusive fluxes originating from physical interactions can play similar roles.
-Since this diffusion does not require energy input, it can lower the overall power required to maintain patterns.
+Since this diffusion does not require energy input, and dissipation mainly takes place via reactions in our case and other examples~\cite{Kumar2021}, it can lower the overall power required to maintain patterns.
 Taken to the extreme, one can then use the physical interactions to produce droplets, and use chemical reactions to modify their behavior.
 Such chemically active droplets indeed exhibit pattern formation~\cite{ZwickerPaulinTerBurg2025,Sastre2024,Julicher2024,Weber2019,Zwicker2022a,ZwickerOstwald2015,Soeding2020,Kirschbaum2021}, and it will be interesting to explore the rich physics of reacting non-ideal systems.